Warning

 Sarah next turns up in Denbigh, north Wales, cons her way into lodgings, stays a week, steals a book and decamps with her luggage to Rhyl, where she is picked up by the police.
 She is defended by Mr. R. Wynn Williams.
 She is found guilty and sentenced to 21 days imprisonment.

-Although she clearly understands (due to the defence in the Oct 1857 trial) that her chances of avoiding prison are much higher if she skirts the line of false pretences and avoids simple theft, she still leaves her lodgings with volume two of a book.
-I guess she can’t resist, and going forward this is often her downfall - it’s much easier for the authorities to make charges of theft stick.
+Although she clearly understands (due to the defence in the Oct 1857 trial) that her chances of avoiding prison are much higher if she skirts the line of false pretences and avoids charges of larceny, she still takes a book (and only volume two, at that).
+I guess she canāt resist, and going forward this is often her downfall: itās much easier for the authorities to make charges of theft stick.

 bef.
 Mar 1859

-“Some time” before March 1859, Sarah calls at the home of Simon Watson Taylor in London.
-She has previously appealed to him for assistance by letter, and he gifted her £5.
+āSome timeā before March 1859, Sarah calls at the home of Simon Watson Taylor in London.
+She has previously appealed to him for assistance by letter, and he gifted her Ā£5.
 Now she turns up in person.
-He refuses to see her and sends her to his solicitors, who pass on £10 from Mr. Watson Taylor and investigate her story.
+He refuses to see her and sends her to his solicitors, who pass on Ā£10 from Mr. Watson Taylor, investigate her story, and break contact.

 Mar 1859

 Sarah takes a train from Shrewsbury to Devizes, with the apparent intention of again appealing to Mr. Watson Taylor, this time at his country home.
-When this fails she tries to get the local clergy to “loan” her some cash, but when they start checking up on her she legs it.
+When this fails she tries to get the local clergy to āloanā her some cash, but when they get sceptical she legs it.

-We learn that she is the niece of Mr. Watson Taylor’s former tutor, the Rev. Mr. Smith.
-We also get a variation on the “defrauded out of a large sum of money” story from Oct 1857 (“she had been induced by a person at Shrewsbury (where she had been living) to invest all she had in some speculative transaction, which had turned up blank, and ruined her”), and a dose of grandiose fantasy (“Under the will of the late Mr. John Taylor (a younger brother of Mr. Watson Taylor) she was, she said, entitled to £10,000”).
+We learn that she is the niece of Mr. Watson Taylorās former tutor, the Rev. Mr. Smith.
+(We have references to William Smith being a preceptor, or private tutor).
+We also get a variation on the ādefrauded out of a large sum of moneyā story from Oct 1857 (āshe had been induced by a person at Shrewsbury (where she had been living) to invest all she had in some speculative transaction, which had turned up blank, and ruined herā), and a dose of grandiose fantasy (āUnder the will of the late Mr. John Taylor (a younger brother of Mr. Watson Taylor) she was, she said, entitled to Ā£10,000ā).

 Oct 1859

 Still trading on the name of Mr. Watson Taylor, Sarah is now claiming to be his pregnant wife, come to Aberystwith to give birth.
 She finds lodgings, spends a few days swindling people (with a focus on items for the baby), then cuts and runs.
-But one of her victims, a draper, follows her, and “caused her to be apprehended and brought back to Aberystwith, to be tried on the charge of obtaining goods under false pretences”.
+But one of her creditors gives chase, and ācaused her to be apprehended and brought back to Aberystwith, to be tried on the charge of obtaining goods under false pretencesā.

-She is tried on the 11th Oct, and “[t]he Hall was crowded, as the case of the “Mysterious Lady” had created immense excitement throughout the town”.
-She avoids a custodial sentence when Rev. Hughes, a local curate, offers to make good the losses of the prosecutor.
+She is tried on the 11th Oct, and the Hall āwas crowded, as the case of the āMysterious Ladyā had created immense excitement throughout the townā.
+She avoids a custodial sentence when the Rev. Hughes, a local curate, offers to make good the losses of the prosecutor.
 She is, essentially, released into his care.

 The Rev. Hughes makes an application for her at the Brighton Home for Female Penitents, and she is accepted.
 She is received there on 14th Oct 1859.
-We don’t know how long she stays, but it’s less than two months.
+We donāt know how long she stays, but itās less than two months.

-One of the witnesses, Mrs Evans, says “I was not quite satisfied with her appearance—she was not so steady as people of her pretended rank should be”, and “soon found out she was exciteable; thought that was occasioned by drinking”.
-Sarah is described as “a short, swarthy looking woman, rather shabbily dressed, fond of intoxicating spirits, and her persuasive powers appear to be considerable.”
+One of the witnesses, Mrs Evans, says āI was not quite satisfied with her appearanceāshe was not so steady as people of her pretended rank should beā, and āsoon found out she was exciteable; thought that was occasioned by drinkingā.
+Sarah is described as āa short, swarthy looking woman, rather shabbily dressed, fond of intoxicating spirits, and her persuasive powers appear to be considerable.ā

 We learn a few more things about Sarah that seem likely to be true from this report.
-She “was lately discharged from a Reformatory”, and is “very well known in Shrewsbury, Ludlow, and other places”.
+She āwas lately discharged from a Reformatoryā, and is āvery well known in Shrewsbury, Ludlow, and other placesā.
 We have no record of this previous reformatory stay, or any visit to Ludlow.

-Slightly less likely to be true, she “lost her parents when she was young, was brought up by an uncle, a clergyman of the Church of England”.
+We are also told she ālost her parents when she was young, was brought up by an uncle, a clergyman of the Church of Englandā - which is at least half true - her real father outlives her adoptive father by eight years.

-We also get the incredibly sniffy gem from the Shrewsbury Chronicle: “Of course, if the Rev. Mr. Hughes and Dr. Bell chose to interest themselves on her behalf, we have nothing to say”.
+We also get the incredibly sniffy gem from the Shrewsbury Chronicle: āOf course, if the Rev. Mr. Hughes and Dr. Bell chose to interest themselves on her behalf, we have nothing to sayā (they had something to say).

 bef.
 Nov 1859

 Sarah spends time in Brighton, spinning stories of a forthcoming marriage to a clergyman and a rich godson she needs to place at a good school.
-The godson is the son of Mr. Watson Taylor (who seems to have been her focus for several years by this point), and I think it possible that her fiancé (“the Rev. W. E., incumbent of Ironbridge”) is the “Mr. Ellis, a clergyman in Lincolnshire” who didn’t need a gaol bird in May 1857.
-She also talks her way into lodgings and a lady’s maid she can’t pay for, and orders goods from local tradesmen.
+The godson is the son of Mr. Watson Taylor (who seems to have been her focus for several years by this point), and I think it possible that her fiancĆ© (āthe Rev. W. E., incumbent of Ironbridgeā) is the āMr.
+Ellis, a clergyman in Lincolnshireā who didnāt need a gaol bird in May 1857.
+She also talks her way into lodgings and a ladyās maid she canāt pay for, and orders goods from local tradesmen.

 She may have a broken arm at this point, as she asks a Doctor to splint it.

-Once the locals cotton on to her, “the police were called; but the lady well knew that they could not interfere in mere cases of debt”.
-The town’s solution is to assign a policeman to follow her around Brighton until she leaves, but before she goes we get this wonderful scene:
+Once the locals cotton on to her, āthe police were called; but the lady well knew that they could not interfere in mere cases of debtā.
+The townās solution is to assign a policeman to follow her around Brighton until she leaves, but before she goes we get this wonderful scene:

 she undertook to pay Mr. Neale if he would go with her to a lodging she had taken in Montpellier-street, and the story goes that they started off accompanied by a policeman, and all went on well enough until they reached Montpellier-road; but as they passed Christ Church the congregation were going in for the weekly evening service, and Miss Westwood at once joined them, marched into the church, took a seat and sat there throughout the service, in which she joined with great fervour!
 At its close she desired the pew-opener to express to Mr. Vaughan the pleasure his sermon had afforded her.
 And all this time those who had followed her looked on overwhelmed with her impudence.
 We need hardly say that the money was not forthcoming.

-Mr Torres, the master of a local prep school, admits to “being completely deceived with the manners of Miss Westwood, which were to all appearance those of a lady”, going on to say “her manners and conversation are of so peculiar and deceptive a character, as to entirely put aside all suspicion”.
-While at the Town Hall she takes “the precaution, however, of tossing a bundle of papers into the Town Hall Fire”.
+Mr Torres, the master of a local prep school, admits to ābeing completely deceived with the manners of Miss Westwood, which were to all appearance those of a ladyā, going on to say āher manners and conversation are of so peculiar and deceptive a character, as to entirely put aside all suspicionā.
+While at the Town Hall she takes āthe precaution, however, of tossing a bundle of papers into the Town Hall Fireā.

-There is some suggestion that she has been in Margate previously (“This dress, it turns out, was borrowed of Mrs. Wyatt, Cliftonville, to whom she had got herself introduced, and then made use of that lady’s name as being an old friend.”) but we have no direct evidence of this.
+There is some suggestion that she has been in Margate previously (āThis dress, it turns out, was borrowed of Mrs. Wyatt, Cliftonville, to whom she had got herself introduced, and then made use of that ladyās name as being an old friend.ā) but we have no direct evidence of this.

 Nov 1859

-We get quite a thorough description of Sarah here; she is “tolerably well dressed”, and “about four feet nine inches in height, thin, has her right arm bound in splinters, or in a sling, wears a black bonnet (silk and crape—trimming shabby) and thick, knitted, woollen veil, dropped half-way over the face, a large scarf shawl of a black and white mixture, a black skirt with loose drab and brown jacket.
-We may add that she is about 35 years of age, more or less”.
-This is also the only report in which “she has a cut across the throat, only seen, of course, when she removes her bonnet”, a cut which she claims was “given by a desperate and jealous lover”.
+We get quite a thorough description of Sarah here; she is ātolerably well dressedā (can you hear the gritted teeth?), and āabout four feet nine inches in height, thin, has her right arm bound in splinters, or in a sling, wears a black bonnet (silk and crapeātrimming shabby) and thick, knitted, woollen veil, dropped half-way over the face, a large scarf shawl of a black and white mixture, a black skirt with loose drab and brown jacket.
+We may add that she is about 35 years of age, more or lessā.
+This is also the only report in which āshe has a cut across the throat, only seen, of course, when she removes her bonnetā, a cut which she claims was āgiven by a desperate and jealous loverā.

 An estimate of 35 years gives us a birth year of c.
 1824 - our earliest yet (and still not quite young enough!).